 - Students in the middle school and high school settings are most likely using technology, virtual classrooms, and email to do much of their school work by this point.

 - Students have often been receiving services since early elementary school.
 Changes are less likely to happen at this stage, if they have not already.

 Direct interventions Occupational Therapy for teenagers

-There are several reasons to keep a student on a direct therapy service model during middle school and the high school years.
+There are several reasons to keep a student on a direct therapy service model during the high school years.
 It’s important to realize that moving from direct services to consultation should not occur simply because the student ages out of the elementary buildings.

 Teenagers receiving occupational therapy services may continue on with the direct therapy model for several reasons:

 - Self contained students work at a different pace than their mainstreamed counterparts.
 They may continue to need more intervention.